BookingBug/dev.bookingbug.com/docs/rest-api/admin-bookings.md

 # Admin Bookings

 The REST API enables the administrator to administer bookings for their company/business.
-As an administrator you can retrieve all bookings made against your company, create new bookings on behalf of your customers or even cancel/amend bookings if requried.
+As an administrator you can retrieve all bookings made against your company, create new bookings on behalf of your customers or even cancel/amend bookings if required.

 ## List Bookings